 The root cause of all worries is lack of trust.

 Maybe we have a problem with trust because we got burnt.
 Whatever the cause of our disappointment, here is the bottom-line: We need to trust again.
 We have to trust someone or we are just like dust in the wind, blown up whenever a storm front approaches.
-Trust is as essential as oil to machinery.
+Trust is as essential as oil is to machinery.
 Well-oiled machinery runs smoothly, so does any relationship that is built on trust.

 We have a God who entrusted Himself into our hands.
-Think about that for a minute.